omni-trash/syslog/Documents/using-syslog-client.md

 PROCID    = Environment.ProcessId
 ```

-The syslog client stops sending any message on error.
+The syslog client stops sending any message on network error.

 If u want to reconnect to the remote syslog server, u have to listen on the ``OnError`` event and then u have to ``Reset`` the syslog client.